-Joint pain, back stiffness, and eye inflammation are common.
+Prolonged joint pain, back stiffness, and eye inflammation are common.

 Nonsteroidal anti-inflammatory drugs and sometimes sulfasalazine or methotrexate can help relieve the arthritis in limbs.

 Ankylosing spondylitis is 3 times more common among men than women, developing most commonly between the ages of 20 and 40.
 The cause of ankylosing spondylitis is not known, but the disease tends to run in families, indicating that genetics plays a role.
 Ankylosing spondylitis is 10 to 20 times more common among people whose parents or siblings have it.
-However, only 50% of identical twins both have the disorder, which suggests that unknown environmental factors also may be involved.
+The HLA-B27 gene is present in 90% of White people who have ankylosing spondylitis, but it is also present in up to 10% of the general population depending on ethnicity.
+However, having the HLA-B27 gene does not mean that a person has or will develop ankylosing spondylitis.
+For example, only 50% of identical twins both have the disorder, which suggests that unknown environmental factors also may be involved.

-Mild to moderate flare-ups of inflammation generally alternate with periods of almost no symptoms.
+In ankylosing spondylitis, mild to moderate flare-ups of inflammation may alternate with periods of almost no symptoms.

 The most common symptom is

 Back pain varies in intensity from one episode to another and from one person to another.
-Pain is often worse at night and in the morning.
+Pain is often worse during the night and in the morning.
 Early morning stiffness that is relieved by activity is also very common.
 Pain in the lower back and the associated muscle spasms are often relieved by bending forward.
-Therefore, people often assume a stooped posture, which can lead to a permanent bent-over position.
+Therefore, untreated people often develop a stooped posture, which can get worse and become permanent.
 In others, the spine becomes noticeably straight and stiff.

 Occasionally, pain starts in large joints, such as the hips, knees, and shoulders.